Many or all companies we feature compensate us. Compensation and editorial

 Because you’ll no longer own your home, you won’t benefit if it appreciates.
 You can’t access your equity or sell it for a profit in the future.

-If you’re interested in a home-sale leaseback, ensuring you work with a reputable company is essential.
+If you’re interested in a home sale-leaseback, it’s essential to work with a reputable company.
 Consider the companies below as you compare options.

 • Cash-out refinance: Refinance your home with a larger mortgage to access cash.
 When you close on the new loan, get the lump-sum difference between your old mortgage and the larger mortgage.